 If you're ready to explore a new area, nursing jobs in Seattle might be perfect for you.
-Whether you're looking for big city culture or outdoor adventures you'll talk about for years, the Emerald City is a stellar choice.
+Whether you're looking for big-city culture or outdoor adventures you'll talk about for years, Emerald City is a stellar choice.

 5 Reasons to Take Nursing Jobs in Seattle